 The sun is your enemy right now.

-Practice: Wear sunglasses on the drive home, even if it looks ridiculous.
-Why: Morning sunlight hitting your retina screams "WAKE UP" to your brain, just as you are trying to wind down.
+The Protocol: Wear dark sunglasses on the drive home, even if it is cloudy.
+Why: Morning sunlight hitting your retina screams "WAKE UP" to your brain, just as you are trying to wind down to sleep.
+Blocks the blue light.

-This is the hardest part.
 The neighbor is mowing the lawn.
-The phone is ringing.
+The Amazon delivery guy is ringing the doorbell.

 FAQ: Shift Work Wellness